-ER&L will be broadcasting these 3 special speakers from the 13th Annual Electronic Resources and Libraries Conference.
-Check out the three excellent sessions you can watch for free and sign up for access!
+ER&L will be broadcasting these keynote speakers from the 14th Annual Electronic Resources and Libraries Conference.
+Check out these excellent sessions you can watch for free and sign up for access!

 Siva Vaidhyanathan is the Robertson Professor of Media Studies and director of the Center for Media and Citizenship at the University of Virginia.

-He is the author of Intellectual Property: A Very Short Introduction from Oxford University Press, published in 2017, and The Googlization of Everything — and Why We Should Worry from the University of California Press, published in 2011.
+He is the author of Antisocial Media: How Facebook Disconnects Us and Undermines Democracy (Oxford University Press, 2018).
+He also wrote Intellectual Property: A Very Short Introduction (Oxford University Press, 2017), and The Googlization of Everything — and Why We Should Worry (University of California Press, 2011).
 He has written two previous books: Copyrights and Copywrongs: The Rise of Intellectual Property and How it Threatens Creativity (New York University Press, 2001) and The Anarchist in the Library: How the Clash between Freedom and Control is Hacking the Real World and Crashing the System (Basic Books, 2004).
 He also co-edited (with Carolyn Thomas) the collection, Rewiring the Nation: The Place of Technology in American Studies (Johns Hopkins University Press, 2007).

 Vaidhyanathan directs the Center for Media and Citizenship at the University of Virginia, which produces a television show, a radio program, several podcasts, and the Virginia Quarterly Review magazine.
 He has appeared in an episode of The Daily Show with Jon Stewart to discuss early social network services.
 Vaidhyanathan has appeared in several documentary films, including Terms and Conditions May Apply (2013), Inside the Mind of Google (2009), and Freedom of Expression (2007).
 In 2016 Vaidhyanathan played a prominent role in the higher-education documentary, Starving the Beast.
 Vaidhyanathan was portrayed as a character on stage at the Public Theater in New York City in a play called Privacy (2016).
 Vaidhyanathan serves on the board of the Digital Public Library of America.